 Having your baby in Luxembourg

 You can buy pregnancy testing kits in pharmacies and supermarkets.
-If the test is positive you should visit your doctor who will be your main point of contact during pregnancy.
-Doctors are often linked to specific hospitals so consider changing or choosing a doctor if you have a specific maternity hospital in mind.
+If the test is positive you should visit an obstetrician/gynaecologist (OBGYN) who will be your main point of contact during pregnancy.
+OBGYNs are often linked to specific hospitals so consider this if you have a specific maternity hospital in mind.
 You can find a list here.

-Your doctor will also be able to recommend a gynaecologist or you can find a list here.

 You will also get the support of a midwife, and you can also enlist the support of a local doula.

 You will also get two sessions with your midwife during the 5th and 7th month of pregnancy, and a chance to meet the anaesthetist before the birth to discuss you birth plan and any views you have on epidurals and emergency procedures such as caesareans and episiotomies.